 Here’s last month illustration for NH Magazine’s Last Laugh column.
 Would you like “flies” with that?
 Mwahaha..
-This was a pretty fun one to do.
-I love drawing big sloppy fat guys smoking cigars with buzzing flies serving food to unexpecting picky skinny dudes.
-It’s a weird thing with me.
+This was a fun one to do.
+I like drawing big sloppy fat guys smoking cigars with buzzing flies serving food to unexpecting picky skinny dudes.
+It’s weird.

 Try de-cluttering this old book illustrator fogey. this was an article illustration done a while back on old timers having a hard time making the leap into the digital age.
 I thought the scrolls & 10 commandments were a nice touch. :) Inspired to post by IF’s topic this week which is “Clutter.”